Community Development Glossary: A Guide by CDA

 Contract Work Hours and Safety Standards Act (CWHSSA)

-A federal law requiring CDA partners to provide overtime pay (1.5x regular rate) for laborers and mechanics working over 40 hours/week on covered contracts.
-It also ensures safe working conditions
+A federal law requiring CDA partners to provide overtime pay (1.5x rate) for laborers and mechanics working over 40 hours per week on covered contracts, and to ensure safe working conditions.

 Copeland Anti-Kickback Act (1934)

-Established in 1934, this law prohibits contractors and subcontractors on covered contracts from inducing employees to give up any part of their rightful compensation.
-All CDA contracts must comply, ensuring workers receive their full pay without coercion.
+Prohibits contractors on covered contracts from inducing employees to give up part of their compensation.
+CDA contracts must comply, ensuring workers receive full pay without coercion.

 The Cultural Resources Office is the preservation agency of the City of St. Louis and is responsible for review of exterior work within the City's 18 locally-designated historic districts, 132 landmarks, public parks and public buildings, and encroachments in the public right-of-way.
 The Cultural Resources Office (CRO) works with property owners, neighborhoods, City departments, public agencies and elected officials to preserve our City's historic and cultural heritage.
 Under applicable standards and ordinances, it reviews: